longyuewangdcu/Document-MT-LLM/Effects_of_Discourse_Aware_Prompts/README.md

 ### **Dataset Catalog**

-We release related datasets and translation outputs as follows.
+We release related datasets and translation outputs as follows, which is linked to [Experimental Results].

-benchmark for Zero Pronoun Recovery and Translation, this benchmark contains the zero pronoun annotations (handcraft) from five different source.

     .
     ├── Base                       # Sentence-level baseline using InstructGPT API without any context-based chat box